duongMyColor/newastra/docs/deployment.md

 - Create migration
 `yarn db:migrate create`

+- Apply the migration for local
+`yarn db:migrate apply`

 - Apply remote DB
 `yarn db:migrate apply --remote`
 - If you got error from selecting account_id.
 Go to step 4 and do again after sucess